Patent Thickets, Trolls and Unproductive Entrepreneurship

 University of Georgia - C. Herman and Mary Virginia Terry College of Business - Department of Economics

-I introduce and analyze an equilibrium model of invention, patenting and infringement under monopolistic competition.
-Profitable use of inventions requires adaptation to complementary technologies.
+I introduce and analyze an equilibrium model of discovery, innovation, patenting and infringement.
+Profitable use of innovations requires adaptation to complementary technologies.
 With patents, a thicket of conflicting rights emerges and costly infringements occur.
-This taxes invention and lowers welfare.
-When an inventor may be a "troll"- patent without inventing - the rate of invention falls further.
-Intuitively, some trolls would invent if it were impossible to be a troll.
+This taxes innovation and lowers welfare.
+When it is possible to be a "troll" --- patent without innovating --- the rate of innovation falls further.
+Intuitively, some trolls would innovate if it were impossible to be a troll.
 More technology is patented with trolls, so the thicket grows and welfare falls.
-Being a troll is unprofitable unless a critical mass of inventions, made by other firms, exists.
+Optimal policy specifies a Pigouvian patent fee and a rate of patent enforcement that makes trolling unprofitable.

 Number of Pages in PDF File: 31

 Keywords: litigation, patents, thickets, trolls, discovery